DECEMBER 9 - BIRTHS

-Born 9 Dec 1926; died 15 Feb 1999.
+Born 9 Dec 1926; died 15 Feb 1999 at age 72.

 American nuclear physicist who shared the 1990 Nobel Prize for Physics with Jerome Isaac Friedman and Richard E. Taylor for obtaining experimental evidence for the existence of the subatomic particles known as quarks.
 To study the internal structure of the proton, they worked with the 3-km linear accelerator recently opened at Stanford (SLAC).
 Electrons were accelerated to an energy of 20,000 million electronvolts and directed against a target of liquid hydrogen.
 In 1969 Kendall helped found the Union of Concerned Scientists.
 In 1997, in connection with the Kyoto Climate Summit, he helped produce a statement signed by 2,000 scientists calling for action on global warming.

-American physical chemist who won the Nobel Prize for Chemistry in 1976 for his research on the structure of boranes (boron hydride compounds), work which also answered general questions about chemical bonding.
+William Nunn Lipscomb was an American physical chemist who won the Nobel Prize for Chemistry in 1976 for his research on the structure of boranes (boron hydride compounds), work which also answered general questions about chemical bonding.
 Boranes became important in chemical research in the 1940s and ‘50s because of the need to find volatile uranium compounds (borohydrides) for isotope separation, as well as the need to develop high-energy fuels for rockets and jet aircraft.
 To map the molecular structures of boranes, Lipscomb also developed x-ray techniques that later found application in many other areas of chemical research.
 Lipscomb's research interests included the relationship of three-dimensional structure and mechanisms of enzymes and other proteins.

-Born 9 Dec 1917; died 31 May 1986.
+Born 9 Dec 1917; died 31 May 1986 at age 68.

-Leo James Rainwater was an American physicist who won a share of the Nobel Prize for Physics in 1975 for his part in determining the asymmetrical shapes of certain atomic nuclei.
+(Leo) James Rainwater was an American physicist who won a share of the Nobel Prize for Physics in 1975 for his part in determining the asymmetrical shapes of certain atomic nuclei.
 During WW II, Rainwater worked on the Manhattan Project to develop the atomic bomb.
 In 1949 he began formulating a theory that not all atomic nuclei are spherical, as was then generally believed.
 The theory was tested experimentally and confirmed by Danish physicists Aage N. Bohr and Ben R. Mottelson.
 For their work the three scientists were awarded jointly the 1975 Nobel Prize for Physics.
 He also conducted valuable research on X rays and took part in Atomic Energy Commission and naval research projects.

-Born 9 Dec 1906; died 1 Jan 1992.
+Born 9 Dec 1906; died 1 Jan 1992 at age 85. quotes

-Grace Hopper: Admiral Of The Cyber Sea, by Kathleen Broome Williams.
+Grace Hopper: Admiral Of The Cyber Sea, by Kathleen Broome Williams. - book suggestion.

 Born 9 Dec 1902; died 1996.